burnash/gspread/README.md

 gc = gspread.authorize(credentials)

-# Open a worksheet from spreadsheet with one shot
+# Open a sheet from a spreadsheet with one go
 wks = gc.open("Where is the money Lebowski?").sheet1

+# Update a range of cells using a top left corner address
+wks.update('A1', [[1, 2], [3, 4]])

+# Or update a single cell
-wks.update_acell('B2', "it's down there somewhere, let me take another look.")
+wks.update('B42', "it's down there somewhere, let me take another look.")

-# Fetch a cell range
-cell_list = wks.range('A1:B7')
 ```

 ## More Examples